Deb-hridoy/startup-classifier/README.md

 ---
 ## 🌐 Live Demo

 The trained RoBERTa-base model is deployed as an interactive web app on Hugging Face Spaces using Gradio.
-Paste any startup description and the model returns predicted industry genres with confidence scores in real time.
+Paste any startup description and the model returns predicted industry topics with confidence scores in real time.

 🔗 **[Try it live → startup-types-classifier](https://huggingface.co/spaces/deb34/startup-types-classifier)**